B3Kay/B3kay/README.md

 ## My Expertise

 - 5+ years of professional experience in the IT industry.
+- 2 years working as freelancer on remote basis.
 - **Wannabentrepreneur**
 - Passionate about **design** and **user experience**.
 - Highly **coachable** and **adaptable**, always looking for new challenges and opportunities.